 Participants should be prepared to share a draft of a current scientific writing project (outlines or brief drafts are fine, upper limit is 30 double-spaced pages) in advance and commit to reading two papers of other participants before the meeting.
 The deadline to submit manuscripts is July 1.

 We also are allowing individuals to attend the Writer’s Workshop as auditors, without bringing a manuscript.
 There is a discounted rate for those that wish to audit.
 The deadline for auditor registration is July 11.

 This intensive two-day conference is designed for researchers and scholars who want to improve their scientific writing, for advocates or policy-makers who want to become better advocates for science (through their own writing or through a deeper understanding of scientific publishing), and for those who want to write about the science of resilience and adversity for a more general audience.

 Life Paths Promising Author Award

-We are offering one scholarship for an author that focuses on under-served or disadvantaged communities.
-The scholarships covers the cost of Writer’s Workshop registration.
+We are offering two scholarships for authors that focus on under-served or marginalized communities.
+The scholarships cover the cost of Writer’s Workshop registration.
 Eligibility is limited to current students (Undergraduate, Masters, and PhD students), post-baccalaureate fellows, and post-doctoral fellows.
 Scholarship winners are expected to attend the entire workshop.
 Click here to apply for the scholarship!